Thieves Offer Home Security Tips: How to Make Your Home Less Appealing to a Burglar

 Burglars are getting more sophisticated and professional, so it’s time for you to do the same.
 One of the best ways to ensure ongoing security for your belongings and family is to install an alarm system.

-There are a variety of options available to meet your budget and security needs.
+There are a variety of security system options available to meet your budget and security needs.
 From a DIY system you can set up on your own to a professionally installed alarm with round-the-clock monitoring, there’s really no reason to risk going without.

 And an alarm system is one of the biggest ways to tell burglars to stay away.
 With video monitoring and live links to local police, it’s just not worth it for a burglar to take the chance with a home that’s protected professionally.